ElektraInitiative/libelektra/doc/help/kdb-record.md

 ### `start [session_name]`
 The `start` command is used to start a new recording session.
 If the environment variable `ELEKTRA_RECORD_ACTIVE_SESSION` is set, this command has no immediate effect.
-As soon as the environment variable is unset, the session started with this command will be active.
+As soon as the environment variable is unset, the recording session started with this command will be active.

-This command will accept a single optional argument that is the name of the session.
+This command will accept a single optional argument that is the name of the recording session.
 If the name is not provided, a random name will be generated.

-The command will output an error if a session with the specified name already exists.
+The command will output an error if a recording session with the specified name already exists.

-On success, the name of the session will be printed to `stdout`, and the return code is `0`.
+On success, the name of the recording session will be printed to `stdout`, and the return code is `0`.

 ### `stop`
 The `stop` command is used to stop the active recording session.
-The session can then be resumed using the `resume` command with the appropriate session name.
+The recording session can then be resumed using the `resume` command with the appropriate recording session name.
 Stopping a recording session will not delete any recorded changes.

 ### `resume [session_name]`
-The `resume` command is used to resume an existing session.
+The `resume` command is used to resume an existing recording session.
 If the environment variable `ELEKTRA_RECORD_ACTIVE_SESSION` is set, this command has no immediate effect.
-As soon as the environment variable is unset, the session resumed with this command will be active.
+As soon as the environment variable is unset, the recording session resumed with this command will be active.

-This command will accept a single required argument that is the name of the session.
+This command will accept a single required argument that is the name of the recording session.
-If the name is not provided, or a session with the specified name does not exist, the command will output an error.
+If the name is not provided, or a recording session with the specified name does not exist, the command will output an error.

-On success, the name of the session will be printed to `stdout`, and the return code is `0`.
+On success, the name of the recording session will be printed to `stdout`, and the return code is `0`.

 ### `reset [session_name]`
 The `reset` command will clear the specified recording.
-If no session name argument is provided, the currently active session will be reset.
+If no recording session name argument is provided, the currently active recording session will be reset.

 ### `delete [session_name]`
 Deletes the specified recording session.
-It the optional argument is not provided, the current session will be deleted.
+It the optional argument is not provided, the current recording session will be deleted.
-If it is the currently active session, it will be stopped.
+If it is the currently active recording session, it will be stopped.

 ### `assert [--meta meta_name] <key_name>`
 This command marks a key to be used for validation when importing the recording.